dethebera/100-days-of-web-development/README.md

 ## 📍 Before starting

-**✔️ Make sure you update/add your title as "Participant" in 100days for duration of 3 months under the professional experience section on LikedIn.
+**✔️ Make sure you update/add your title as "Participant" in 100days for a duration of 3 months under the professional experience section on LinkedIn..
 It's absolutely fine if you use "Participant" title in the volunteering section too.**
 <br>

 **✔️ ⭐️ Star the repo?
 Cause why not 😅 😊**